Turkish lira plunges 10% after Erdogan defends rate cuts

 ANKARA, Turkey (AP) — The Turkish currency weakened by nearly 10% against the U.S. dollar Tuesday, a day after President Recep Tayyip Erdogan insisted there would be no turning back from his unconventional policy of cutting interest rates despite high inflation.

-The lira plunged to a record low of 12.51 against the dollar — down 9.9% from Monday’s close.
+The lira plunged to a record low of 13.44 against the dollar before recovering some of its losses.
+It was trading at 12.51 against the dollar in the late afternoon — down 9.9% from Monday’s close.
 The currency was trading at 14.08 against the euro.
 The lira has lost some 40% of its value since the start of the year.

 Erdogan, who had declared himself an “enemy” of high borrowing costs, portrayed his economic policies as “an economic war of independence” during a late-night televised address to the nation.
 He made clear that his government would not step back from its policy of lowering borrowing rates to boost growth.